open-telemetry/opentelemetry-specification/specification/schemas/overview.md

   of received telemetry confirms to.
 The consumers also need a way to be able to interpret the telemetry data that uses different telemetry schemas.

-Telemetry Schemas proposed and accepted in [OTEP0152](https://github.com/open-telemetry/oteps/blob/main/text/0152-telemetry-schemas.md) address these needs.
+Telemetry Schemas that were proposed and accepted in [OTEP0152](https://github.com/open-telemetry/oteps/blob/main/text/0152-telemetry-schemas.md) address these needs.